MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College employees to manage expenses.

-In this lab you will create a data model to support the following requirements:

-- R1 – Track information for scheduled campus visits.

-- R2 – Record basic information to identify and track the visitors.

-- R3 – Schedule, record, and manage visits.

 Finally, you will import sample data into Microsoft Dataverse.

 ## High-level lab steps